makokaz/parallel-distributed-programming/20vgg/README.md

 You can change these things by giving different seeds for each of these random number generators.
 Specifically,

  * --weight_seeds changes initial weight parameters
- * --validate_seed changes which data are used for validation
+ * --partial_data_seed changes which data in the file are used
  * --sample_seed changes which data are picked for training
  * --dropout_seed changes which cells are dropped out